 As of April 6, everyone in New York age 16 and over is eligible to receive a COVID-19 vaccination.
 That means the entire Bard College community is now eligible, and we encourage all students, faculty, and staff to get vaccinated as soon as possible.
 Please use this tool on the New York State website to find a nearby vaccination site and make an individual appointment.

-What guidance is the College using in its planning for the semester?
+What guidance is the College using in its planning for the new academic year?

 Bard’s COVID-19 response plan is informed by current national, regional, and local conditions and best public health practices.
 We are following New York State guidance, which includes specific mandates for higher education, and guidance from the Dutchess County Department of Behavioral and Community Health.

 The College has a formal agreement with Nuvance Health, one of the largest health care providers in the region, and with them has created detailed protocols for testing and screening, daily monitoring of symptoms, contact tracing, quarantine practices, and physical distancing in the classroom and across the Bard campus.
 Bard also has a contract with The Broad Institute of MIT and Harvard for its Safe for School testing program.
 The Broad Institute has been at the forefront of developing and providing cutting-edge COVID-19 testing and has created this program specifically designed for higher education.
 Our Health Services Team is following guidance from the American College Health Association and is in close contact with local and regional health officials.